ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-While Nim's [Lock] data type and the corresponding functions are defined in the [locks]{.mod} module of the standard library, that module contains only minimal explanations, so we have to consult the experimental section of the compiler manual.
+While Nim's [Lock] data type and the corresponding functions are defined in the [locks] module of the standard library, that module contains only minimal explanations, so we have to consult the experimental section of the compiler manual.